dszedon/jetbrains_projects/README.md

 # JETBRAINS PROJECTS

 Projects for JetBrains python certificate.
-From easy to hard, and the "challenging" for getting experience.
+From easy to hard, and the "challenging projects" for getting real world experience.

 The **OOP** folder contains all the codes from previous difficulty but written from a OOP perspective to practice this programming pillar.